sanjeewa-malalgoda/product-scenarios/README.md

 1.1 Managing Public, Partner vs Private APIs
 - Enable the internal use of APIs
 - Help pick and choose subset of those to be used with partners
-- Enabling building API ecosystems with partners that can unlock partnerships that cross industries (book a hotel and a car when you book a flight)
+- Enabling building API ecosystems with partners that can unlock partnerships that cross industries.
   - Connect with APIs from partners
   - Enable partners to connect with ours
 - A further subset to be exposed as public APIs.
 Many of the same APIs used internally and with partners can be used as public APIs to drive additional business and help obtain new customers.